-While we are younger, more funds are channelled into our Ordinary Account (OA), and as we gradually age, a larger proportion is funnelled into our Special Account (SA) and MediSave Account (MA) for our retirement and healthcare needs instead.
-When we hit 55, a new Retirement Account (RA) is opened for us to set aside our retirement funds for our golden years.
+When we are younger, more funds are channelled into our Ordinary Account (OA).
+As we gradually age, a larger proportion is funnelled into our Special Account (SA) and MediSave Account (MA) for our retirement and healthcare needs instead.

 Understanding how the CPF system works, and the interest rates it pays, allows us to maximise the scheme and make better financial decisions.